 "The safest, most reliable play on gold prices is to own physical gold."

 The globalist International Monetary Fund (IMF) in Washington, D.C, maintains statistics of national assets reported by countries around the globe.
 This includes gold holdings.
-The price of gold is reported per ounce.
+The gold live price is reported per ounce.
 An investor refers to a 24-hour spot gold price chart.
-The price per once is reported in real-time as 24-hour trading ensues worldwide.
-Before investors decide to buy gold from a dealer, it is wise to refer to trading charts for AM and PM values – or better yet, reference live global spot prices – to ensure accurate pricing.
-While is can be impossible to predict the value of future markets, live reports help buyers make a prudent purchase.
+The price per ounce is reported in real-time as 24-hour trading ensues worldwide.
+Before investors decide to buy gold from a dealer, it is wise to refer to trading charts for AM and PM values – or better yet, reference live gold global spot prices – to ensure accurate pricing.
+While is can be impossible to predict the value of future markets, live gold reports help buyers make a prudent purchase.
 The use of an online calculator can also be helpful.

 Excessive money printing tends to drive gold prices up, as there are more currency units chasing basically the same number of gold ounces.
 On the other hand, the price of gold does not tend to perform as well as compared to other assets when governments are behaving responsibly and living within their means.
 Geopolitical conflict, mine supply, and demand for gold in jewelry also have a bearing on gold prices.